charonic/physicalcomputing/Midterm/MidTerm Fortune Telling Stick.md

    if(switchState != prevSwitchState){} should run the lcd code one the switchState has been activated. prevSwitchState = switchState; the last part of the loop code will remember the statue of the switchState so that the next loop has something to compare the switchState with.
  # LCD
-    The LCD project in chapter 11  is pretty much the project I was thinking about, but with LCD code instead of an array.
+    The LCD project in chapter 11 was a huuuge help here.
  * #include <LiquidCrystal.h>  there is an actual library for the LCD, so gotta slap that in there.
  * LiquidCrystal lcd(12,11,5,4,3,2); the numbers here are just to tell the arduino what pins it'll be using.
  * int reply; this will basically hold the chosen reply.